MichaelCurrin/history-report/README.md

 However, the result is a JSON file which is not in a convenient format.
 Therefore this project provides a tool to convert that file to a CSV that excludes irrelevant data, has duplicates removed and is easy to search, filter and sort in a CSV editor.

+## Privacy notice

+Your browsing history is kept private when using this project.

+This project does *not* require access to the internet except during setup.
+Your Google account details are not needed directly for this application and no data is sent outside of it.
+The only output is local CSV files.

 ## Installation

 ### OS-level dependencies